-This course examines the role literature has played in individuals' lives and in society.
+This course examines the roles literature has played in individuals' lives and in society.
 It is centered on three questions: What is literature?
-Why do we write literature?
-And why do we read literature?
-LIT 2000 introduces students to a diverse range of literary genres, from different national traditions and historical periods.
+Why is literature produced?
+Why do we read literature?
+It introduces students to a wide range of literary genres, from different geographical areas and historical periods.

-Among the primary aims of this course is to help students develop critical skills of literary analysis and interpretation.
-Students will also learn how formal and stylistic elements as well as historical contexts shape the meaning and significance of literature.
-By becoming more skillful readers of literature and its contexts, students become better readers of the worlds that literature addresses, develop their ability to decipher meaning from language, and better understand their own relationship to science, technology, media, commerce, and politics.
+The primary aim of this course is to help students develop critical skills of analysis and interpretation.
+Students will also learn how formal and stylistic elements as well as historical context shape the meaning and significance of literature.
+By becoming more skillful readers of texts and their contexts, students become better readers of the worlds that literature addresses, develop their ability to decipher meaning from language, and better understand their own interactions with science, technology, media, commerce, and politics.